-What is a Risk Register?
+What is the Purpose of a Risk Register?

-The purpose of a risk register is to record the details of all risks that have been identified along with their analysis and plans for how those risks will be treated.
+The purpose of a risk register in project management is to record the details of all risks that have been identified along with their analysis and plans for how those risks will be treated.

+Basically, it’s a log that identifies risks along with their severity and the actions and steps to be taken to mitigate the risk.
+The risk register database can be viewed by project managers as a management tool for monitoring the risk management processes within the project.
 It is the responsibility of the project manager to ensure that the risk register is updated whenever necessary.
-The task of updating the risk register is usually delegated to the project control function.
+The task of updating the risk registers is usually delegated to the project control function.

-- Perform Qualitative Risk Analysis
+Perform Qualitative Risk Analysis

-- Perform Quantitative Risk Analysis
+Perform Quantitative Risk Analysis

-In the Perform Quantitative Risk Analysis process the risk register is updated with the probabilities associated with each identified risk and the probability of meeting the cost and time projections.
-Additionally risk priorities are updated and trends that have been observed are also noted.
+In the Perform Quantitative Risk Analysis process, the risk register is updated with the probabilities associated with each identified risk and the probability of meeting the cost and time projections.
+Additionally, risk priorities are updated and trends that have been observed are also noted.

 In the Plan Risk Response process, a specific response plan is created to manage each risk.
 These risk response plans are updated in the risk register as an output of this process.